Last Updated on January 16, 2023 by DMEditor

 Now that’s one heck of a success record, to say the least.
 And admittedly, it didn’t come overnight.
 There are a number of solid reasons why Shopify has managed to attract such a huge following over the years.

 For starters, it’s incredibly user-friendly.
 You can build an online store from the ground up without necessarily hiring a developer.
-All you need is a basic understanding of its plug-and-play framework to set up or scale any ecommerce component.
+All you need is a basic understanding of its plug-and-play framework to set up or scale any e-commerce website component.

 And speaking of scaling, another outstanding feature is Shopify’s extensive array of integration options.
-With over 2400 different apps, its App Store is nothing like the typical marketplaces we’ve seen on other ecommerce platforms.
+With over 2400 different apps, its App Store is nothing like the typical marketplaces we’ve seen on other e-commerce store platforms.

 Users have taken advantage of this to customize their stores accordingly.
 You can embed pretty much any functionality in mind without even the tiniest bit of coding.
 So, of course, it makes sense why the volume of the App Store downloads had hit 7 million by 2017.